Pseudotsuga macrocarpa

-Pseudotsuga macrocarpa, commonly called the bigcone spruce or bigcone Douglas-fir, is an evergreen conifer native to the mountains of southern California.
+Pseudotsuga macrocarpa, commonly called the bigcone spruce or bigcone Douglas-fir, is a conifer in the pine family, Pinaceae, native to the mountains of southern California.
 It is notable for having the largest (by far) cones in the genus Pseudotsuga, hence the name.

 The tree occurs from the San Rafael Mountains in central Santa Barbara County and the Tehachapi Mountains of southwestern Kern County, south through the Transverse Ranges, to the Cuyamaca Mountains in San Diego County.
 The tree is shade-tolerant and prefers to grow on slopes.

 Name

 Pseudotsuga macrocarpa is a Douglas-fir.
 The name "bigcone spruce", though confusing as it is not a spruce species, is often still used, and occurs in place names.

 Description

 Pseudotsuga macrocarpa typically grows from 15–30 m in height and 56–155 cm in trunk diameter.
 The growth form is straight, with a conical crown from 12–30 m broad, and a strong and spreading root system.
 The bark is deeply ridged, composed of thin, woodlike plates separating heavy layers of cork; bark of trees over 1 m in diameter is from 15–20 cm thick.
 The main branches are long and spreading with pendulous side shoots.

 The leaves are needle-like, 2.5–4.5 cm long, and are shed when about five years old.
 The female cones are from 11–17 cm long, larger and with thicker scales than those of other douglas-firs, and with exserted tridentine bracts.
 The seeds are large and heavy, 10 mm long and 8 mm broad, with a short rounded wing 13 mm long; they may be bird or mammal dispersed as the wing is too small to be effective for wind dispersal.
 Trees start producing seeds at about 20 years of age.

 The largest known individual of this species is 53 m tall, 231 cm in diameter, and is estimated to be from 600 to 700 years of age.